madprops/airc/README.md

 This is to avoid abuse but also accidents that could lead to many requests to openai.

-By banning it means the nicknames get flagged not considered by the bot anymore.
+By banning it means the nicknames get flagged and not considered by the bot anymore.

 There are 2 settings that control this: